Live oaks and cabbage palms are common in Fisheating Creek’s mesic hammocks.

 Prescribed fire helps control invasive plants and promotes healthy, native habitats.

 Portions of Fisheating Creek WMA have been modified through drainage and suppression of fire and through agricultural or forestry practices.
-Disturbed areas are being restored and natural communities maintained through prescribed fire, cattle grazing, and mechanical and chemical treatments.
+Natural communities are maintained primarily through prescribed fire, cattle grazing, and mechanical and chemical treatments.
 In the spring, some areas are roller chopped to maintain good brood habitat for turkeys.

 In addition to the management work described here, biologists with the Florida Fish and Wildlife Conservation Commission rely on a wide range of techniques to ensure that natural areas throughout the state stay healthy for wildlife and inviting to visitors.